 - At the beginning of each rotation, the intern will provide preceptors all blank evaluation forms needed during the rotation.
-A few days before the performance evaluation is due, the intern will ask the preceptor to identify a time for an evaluation conference.
+At least three working days before the performance evaluation is due, the intern will ask the preceptor to identify a time for an evaluation conference.
 At the end of each evaluation period, the intern submits the completed evaluation form to the director. - The facility preceptor is responsible for assigning performance evaluation scores.
-Average performance level for the initial rotation in each component must be ≥2.0 in each section to be considered acceptable.
-As an intern progresses throughout the component, it is expected that performance evaluation scores will increase so that they reach ≥3.0 in each section by the end of the component.
+The average score in each section of a performance evaluation must be ≥2.0 to be considered acceptable.
+As an intern progresses through each component, it is expected that performance evaluation scores will increase so that the total score reaches ≥3.0 by the end of the component.
 The average score for staff relief performance must be ≥3.0 in each section to be considered acceptable. - It is the responsibility of the director to initiate any scheduling adjustments to allow for remedial work and disciplinary actions for performance or assignments that are not acceptable.